How to Write the Best Financial Aid Suspension Appeal Letter - Sample Included

-Many college students rely on financial aid to help them fund their education.
-Unfortunately, there are some circumstances where financial aid could be suspended.
+Many college students rely on financial aid awards to help them fund their education.
+Unfortunately, there are some special circumstances where financial aid could be suspended after you file your FAFSA.
 This can occur due to a change in family income; switching schools; a change in majors; a failure to make satisfactory academic progress (SAP); or for a host of other reasons.

-The good news is, most schools will allow you to write a financial aid appeal letter if you've lost access to aid due to your academic performance or if your income situation has changed.
+The good news is that most schools will allow you to write a financial aid appeal letter if you've lost access to aid due to your academic performance or if your financial situation has changed.

 The stakes are high when you write a financial aid appeal letter, because if the school doesn't reconsider your funding, you may not be able to afford to continue your education.
 These tips can help you to make sure your letter is as strong as possible so you'll have the best chance of restoring your eligibility for loans.

 You'll also find a financial aid appeal letter example so you'll get a better understanding of the type of information to include in your own letter.

 How to write a financial aid appeal letter